Dominic Stricker: 2021: ATP debut & Top 250 in singles, Maiden ATP title & Top 200 in doubles

-In March, ranked No. 874 in the world, he received a wild card entry into the 2021 BSI Challenger Lugano, Switzerland.
+In March, ranked No. 874 in the world, he received a wildcard entry into the 2021 BSI Challenger Lugano, Switzerland.
 He won the tournament, defeating Vitaliy Sachko in straight sets in the final.
 He became the 3rd youngest Swiss player after Roger Federer and Stan Wawrinka to win an ATP Challenger title.
 Following this successful run, he made his top 500 debut in singles.

 In May, Stricker made his ATP debut at the 2021 Geneva Open as a wildcard where he beat former US Open champion and former ATP ranked number 3 Marin Čilić in the first round for his first ATP victory.
 He then defeated Márton Fucsovics to reach his first ATP tour level quarterfinal.
 He reached a career-high of World No. 334 in singles on 24 May 2021.

 In June at the 2021 MercedesCup in Stuttgart he reached again the quarterfinals where he defeated second seed Hubert Hurkacz for his first top-20 win of the season.
 As a result, he moved into the top 300 at No. 289 on 14 June 2021.